Ritu Porna Chakma: International career

 Chakma made her senior debut for the Bangladesh women's national team in 2019.
 The following year, she participated in the 2022 SAFF Women's Championship, where Bangladesh secured its first title in the tournament's history, held in Kathmandu.
 She also played for the Bangladesh U-19 team during this period, including a match where she scored twice against Sri Lanka.

 She was part of the squad that won the 2022 and 2024 SAFF Women's Championship.

 On 30 October 2024, Chakma scored the winning goal in the final of the SAFF Women's Championship against Nepal and was named the tournament's Most Valuable Player.
 On the next month, she received an offer from a European club, North Macedonian club Brera Tiverija.

 During the AFC Women's Asian Cup qualifiers, Chakma scored in Bangladesh's 7–0 victory over Bahrain on 29 June 2025.
 On 2 July 2025, she scored twice in a 2–1 win against Myanmar in Yangon, helping Bangladesh qualify for the AFC Women's Asian Cup for the first time in the nation's history.

-Personal life

-In June 2025, Ritu's brother Parbon Chakma died from electrocution.
-Ritu dedicated a goal to her brother.
+Style of play

+Chakma primarily plays as a left winger, although she is also capable of operating as an attacking midfielder.
+She is known for her pace, dribbling ability, creativity in the final third, and powerful left-footed shots.
+She is also capable of delivering inswinging set-pieces and scoring directly from corner kicks, as well as from acute angles.

+Peter Butler described her as "one of the best wingers in South Asia" in 2026.